-Treating the water in a container pond:
+Water treatment in a container pond:

-- Tap water contains various additions dependent on where you are in the Country - including chlorine or chloramines which need to be reduced before the plants are added.
+- Tap water contains various additions dependent on where you are in the Country - including chlorine or chloramines.
+Reduce these before the plants are added.

 - Include sufficient oxygenating plants in your planting scheme for the size of the container pond so the water will remain fresh and not turn stagnant.

 - Barley Bio Algae Control added throughout the Spring and Summer will help inhibit algae growth.